Sober Help: Alternatives to Traditional 12-Step Programs | All Sober

 Al-Anon

-Al-Anon is a mutual support group of peers who share their experience in applying the Al-Anon principles to problems related to the effects of a problem drinker in their lives.
+Al-Anon is a mutual support group of peers who share their experience in applying the Al-Anon principles to problems related to the effects of someone in their lives with alcohol issues.

 Alateen

-Alateen is a peer support group for teens who are struggling with the effects of someone else’s problem drinking.
+Alateen is a peer support group for teens who are struggling with the effects of someone else’s problematic alcohol use.

 Nar-Anon and Narateen